jeronimoluza/jeronimoluza/README.md

 # Hi there, I'm Jerónimo! 👋

+My name is Jerónimo Luza, I'm from Mercedes, province of Buenos Aires, Argentina, now living in Washington DC, USA.

 I am a Spatial Data Scientist focusing on technology and quantitative analysis in policy research.

 I'm currently working for the Strategic Planning Division (SPD) at the Inter-American Development Bank (IDB), where I leverage cloud computing technologies and data science methods to facilitate impact evaluations on social and environmental infrastructure projects.